Vinay-2000/able-ui/README.md

-# Rawwd
+# ABLE

-Frond-end for the Rawwd NGO website.
+Frond-end for the Able NGO website.

 # Getting Started With Develpoment

 In Folder open terminal -
 Commands:
-git clone -b "FEATURE/initial" https://github.com/Vinay-2000/rawwd-ui.git
+git clone -b "FEATURE/initial" https://github.com/Vinay-2000/able-ui.git
 This will clone the branch to your local.

 Open in Visual Studio: